The Girl Who Loved Tom Gordon: Film adaptation

 Although George A. Romero was attached to write and direct a film adaptation, plans for it stalled in October 2005 before his death.

 In August 2019, the project was revived, with Romero's production company still attached.
 Involved parties with the new production include Chris Romero as producer, It producer Roy Lee, Jon Berg of Vertigo Entertainment and Ryan Silbert of Origin Story.
 The production company is Sanibel Films, the production company of Chris Romero and her late husband George Romero.
 As of the announcement on August 21, 2019, a writer or director had yet to be announced.
 Andrew Childs serves as executive producer.
 On November 16, 2020, it was announced that Lynne Ramsay had been picked to direct the film.
+In July 2025, Lionsgate optioned the rights to the film and brought on JT Mollner to write and direct.